samirjohnson48/SOSI-2025/README.md

 ### scripts

-These are the scripts used to produce the analysis outputs.
-The outputs are produced in the [/output/] folder which is created upon running scripts in [/scripts/](/scripts/).
-They are separated into three subfolders: [/clean_data/], [/aggregate_tables/], and [/figures/].
+These are the scripts used to produce the analysis [outputs](/output/).

 To run any of these scripts individually, change directory to parent directory [SOSI-2025] as run the following (e.g. for [stock_assessments.py](/scripts/stock_assessments.py)):